lambdaclass/concrete/README.md

 - linear task handles; tasks cannot leak
 - owned-value transfer instead of `Send` contagion
 - bounded channels, race/select, cooperative cancellation only if they fit the linear/evidence model
-- deterministic simulation as a future backend — scheduler bugs reproducible from a seed
+- deterministic simulation as a future backend, with scheduler bugs reproducible from a seed

 `Async` vs `Concurrent` is the key distinction.
 If two operations are merely independent, sequential fallback is correct.
 If both must make progress or the program deadlocks, the type system should say so.
 "Missing concurrency" becomes a type-system issue, not a scheduler accident.